UK Tax Strategy

 Specifically, in accordance with Schedule 19, Finance Act 2016, we set out below the tax strategy on behalf of WFUK for the year ended on 31 December 2020.

-WorldFirst, launched in 2004 offers foreign exchange currency solutions, electronic money and cross border payment services to commercial and private customers.
+WorldFirst, launched in 2004, offers foreign exchange currency solutions, electronic money and cross border payment services to commercial customers.

 WFUK operates the business in accordance with strategies and goals set by the Group and our tax strategy is aligned to these business activities.